Lateralus138/hosts-compression-scripts/README.md

 [How to edit the hosts file @ DDG](https://duckduckgo.com/?q=How+to+edit+the+hosts+file&ia=web)

 More will be added as I write more scripts.
-These guide assume you have already replaced or altered your hosts file.
+These guides assume you have already replaced or altered your hosts file.
 These scripts do not edit the file in place (for now) and only prints the output to the console by default.

 ### Compressing Windows